-- Put your dog through basic training at the very least.
-Continue to keep up with a training program throughout your dog's life.
+- At the very least, put your dog through basic training.
+Continue to keep up with a training program throughout your dog's life to reinforce the lessons you've taught them.

-- Expose your dog to various situations on a regular basis, such as other animals, loud noises, large machines, bicycles, and anything else that might cause fear.
+- Socialize your dog.
+Allow your dog to meet and interact with different types of people under calm and positive circumstances, including children, disabled persons, and elderly people.
+Expose your dog to various situations on a regular basis, such as other animals, loud noises, large machines, bicycles, and anything else that might cause fear.
 Start at the youngest age possible, and keep the experiences positive.

 - Do not discipline your dog with physical, violent, or aggressive punishments.
 Opt for positive reinforcement before resorting to the use of aversives.
 Remember to reward your dog for good behavior.

 - Always keep your dog on a leash or in a fenced area.
-Know your dog well before letting him off-leash in permitted areas.
+Know your dog well before letting it off-leash in permitted areas.
 Keep your dog in your sight at all times.

 - Never try to approach or touch an unfamiliar dog without first asking for the owner's permission.
 If an owner is not present, do not go near the dog.